 Courageous conversations are those which you initiate to discuss the issues that you would rather avoid – the ‘undiscussable’.
 They will often take the most courage and require you to speak candidly and listen openly, and are often the ones that make the biggest impact.
 They have the capacity to create a pathway to building the relationships, influence and outcomes you want in every area of your life.

-As a workplace investigator, I have witnessed many grievances and issues between employees that could have been avoided if the parties were honest about the behaviour or issues that were occurring, as the issues were ultimately due to miscommunication.
+As workplace investigators, our team of consultants have witnessed many grievances and issues between employees that could have been avoided if the parties were honest about the behaviour or issues that were occurring, as the issues were ultimately due to miscommunication.

 A courageous conversation will often result in individuals feeling more confident to communicate openly, and gaining insights into workplace relationships and their own behaviour.